Challah Bread Pudding

 Bread resting in egg milk mixture

-Place the bowl into the oven and bake until it is puffy, golden on top and a toothpick inserted in the middle of the bread comes out clean or just a little sticky.
+Place the bowl in the oven and bake until it is puffy, golden on top, and a toothpick inserted in the middle of the bread comes out clean or with just a little sticky residue.

 Freshly baked bread pudding looking puffy